Disclaimer

 The extra levels in Ultimate Doom are almost worth the $39.99 (I'm assuming everyone owned the original by 1996).
 Despite the overwhelming number of high-quality fan levels, the ones by the folks at id were always the best.

-Cool box art on Heretic, for reason this game never really took with me though.
+Cool box art on Heretic, for some reason this game never really took with me like Doom did.

 Deathknights of the Dark Citadel was a $60 add-on for the original Hexen, makes Ultimate Doom look like a bargain.